Best Trail Mountain Bikes of 2017

 The Ibis is just a hair behind the Pivot in pure pedal-ability, but it doesn't climb as well due to a pedal striking problem on the rockier trails.
 It comes in for third in climbing with a 7.
 The Yeti is a great pedaler and holds momentum better than any bike in the test, but, compared to the bantamweight trail bikes, its burlier fork and 2.5" front tire exact a toll on the uphill.
 It feels like a lot of bike to drive uphill.
 This handicap ties it with the Ibis for third.

 Then there's the Stumpjumper.
-In technical terrain, where inattention on flighty rides can end in injury, the forgiving tires of the Specialized and the unflinching suspension of the Yeti gain favor.
+In technical terrain, where inattention can end in injury, the forgiving tires of the Specialized and the unflinching suspension of the Yeti gain favor.
 These bikes finished first and second on our rocky climbing time trial The Soul Grinder.
-But while the Yeti combined that strong showing with a reasonable result on the far more mellow Crank to tie for a third place finish in the climbing rankings at a 7, the Specialized's poor showing on the smooth uphill slog, when combined with our reticience to ride it uphill in general earned it only a 5 of 10 in climbing.
+But while the Yeti combined that strong showing with a reasonable result on the far more mellow Crank to tie for a third place finish in the climbing rankings at a 7, the Specialized's poor showing on the smooth uphill slog, when combined with our reticence to ride it uphill in general earned it only a 5 of 10 in climbing.

 Climbing performance for each bike varied between our two timed courses, with the burlier steeds with bigger wheels or bigger tires (the Specialized and Yeti) leading the rocky climb and the best-all-around Bronson and best climbing Mach 429 leading the way on the mellow rolling climb, The Crank.

 Technical Uphill Benchmarking Performance on The Soul Grinder - The freakishly good technical climbing skills of the Stumpjumper 6 Fattie rolled to a first place finish, 11 seconds ahead of the Recluse on average.
 Those tires take out the technical aspects of the trail, making it easier to pilot through, which is the same reason the SB5.5 came in a distant second place, 2.1 seconds behind the Stumpjumper.
 The Mach 429 kept up with excellent acceleration and nimble steering in the stairs, just 0.1 seconds behind the Yeti.
-The Bronson suffered from slower acceleration and somewhat vague handling over the stairs where the Ripley LS took a hit because it's too-low bottom bracket forced so many.
+The Bronson suffered from slower acceleration and somewhat vague handling over the stairs where the Ripley LS took a hit because it's too low bottom bracket forced so many.

 Smooth Uphill Benchmarking Performance on the Crank - The balanced Bronson is the surprise winner of the smooth climb, The Crank, at 10.9 seconds ahead of the Recluse.
 The Santa Cruz can't match the acceleration or roll out of the Ibis or Pivot but seems to set riders up perfectly for a sit and spin sprint.
 Hot on its heals, the Mach 429 Trail comes in just 0.3 seconds behind.
 No surprise here, the Pivot is fast to accelerate and loves holding speed.
-The Ibis and Yeti are both pleasant enough to climb up a smooth tract, but both seem to suffer in uphill performance for their downhill preference.
+The Ibis and Yeti are both pleasant enough to climb up a smooth track, but both seem to suffer in uphill performance for their downhill preference.
 The Ripley's wide seated Schwalbes likely slow it down as does the SB5.5's Maxxis Minion 2.5" up front and that descent loving boosted 160mm Fox 36 Factory fork.
-Speaking of suffering for tires, the Specialized falls way back to fifth place when there's not a rock in site.
+Speaking of suffering for tires, the Specialized falls way back to fifth place when there's not a rock in sight.

 When you translate those scores into seconds gained per minute ridden, you can see how balanced the bikes' technical and smooth climbing abilities are.
 The Mach 429 Trail, Bronson and Ripley LS balance these somewhat conflicting climbing skills most effectively, finishing the two courses within 0.5 seconds per minute of one another.
 The Mach 429 Trail and Ripley LS doing slightly better on the rocky course and the Bronson favoring the smoother trail.
 This surprised us too.